ostinelli/gin.io/docs/testing.md

 #### Models
-There aren't specific Zebra test helpers for models.
+There aren't specific Gin test helpers for models.
 Please refer to the [tutorial](/tutorial.html) for examples on how to test your models.

 #### Test database fixtures